-If you're a fan of the Wes Anderson movie "The Royal Tenenbaums," you know that Royal Tenenbaum—the character played by Gene Hackman—"bought the house on Archer Avenue in the winter of his 35th year."
+If you're a fan of the Wes Anderson movie "The Royal Tenenbaums," you already know that Royal Tenenbaum—the character played by Gene Hackman—"bought the house on Archer Avenue in the winter of his 35th year."

 Much of the action in this quirky tale about a dysfunctional family takes place in and around the patriarch's home.

 In real life, Archer Avenue is Convent Avenue in the Hamilton Heights, and the house in the movie is located on the southeast corner of 144th Street.

 And, yes, you can still marvel at this beautiful building that Anderson scouted all those years ago (the movie came out in 2001).

 Equally amazing is the fact that twenty years on, the characters of Margot and Richie Tenenbaum—Royal's children played by Gwyneth Paltrow and Luke Wilson—are as popular as ever on Halloween.